 Each year, Nanaimo Foundation provides grants to registered charities and CRA qualified donees operating within the geographical boundaries of Nanaimo-Ladysmith School District 68.
 Applications must be submitted to be considered for a Nanaimo Vital Fund grant.
 To learn more, visit Nanaimo Vital Fund

 Canada Healthy Communities Initiative – application intake closed

-Healthy Communities Initiative aims to support local efforts to develop small-scale infrastructure solutions, programming and services for communities across Canada.
+Healthy Communities Initiative supports local efforts to develop small-scale infrastructure solutions, programming and services for communities across Canada.
 Funding can be used for adapting public spaces, or for programming or services that respond to COVID-19 and serve the public or a community disproportionately impacted by COVID-19.
-Learn more and apply at Healthy Communities Initiative.
+Learn more at Healthy Communities Initiative.